automotive-grade-linux/docs-agl/docs/getting-started/machines/R-Car-Starter-Kit-gen3.md

 Here is a non exhaustive list of hardware parts that could be used to setup the R-Car Starter Kit Gen3 board development environment:

 * Starter Kit Gen3 board with its power supply
-* mini USB-A cable for serial console
+* micro USB-A cable for serial console
 * USB 2.0 Hub
 * Ethernet cable
 * HDMI type D (Micro connector) cable and associated display